dataloop-ai/dtlpy-documentation/onboarding/07_faas.md

                            ref=bgr_equalized_item.id)
     item.update(system_metadata=True)
 ```
-You can now deploy the FaaS using Dataloop SDK.
+You can now deploy the FaaS using Dataloop's Python SDK.
 Once the service variable is defined and the service is deployed, you may execute the available function on any input you wish.
 In this case we ran the function on the "My-First-Project" dataset:
 ```python
 project = dl.projects.get(project_name='My-First-Project')
 service = project.services.deploy(func=rgb2gray,